 Yes No Share to Facebook

-Question: Can a tenant legally withhold rent to compel a landlord to make repairs?
+Question: Can a tenant legally withhold rent in Ontario to force a landlord to do repairs?

 It Is Unlawful and Improper For a Tenant to Withhold Rent From a Landlord.
 Instead, a Tenant May Apply to the Landlord Tenant Board to Pay Rent to the Landlord Tenant Board.